How to Hem Curtains with Hem Tape

-before and after of hemmed curtains.
+before and after of long curtains hemmed with hem tape.

 Paid links used in this post.
 Read more about my link usage policies.